-1. There are no JLV DB updates for this release.
+1. There are no updates for JLV Database with this release.

 4.9.
 Installation Verification Procedures

 After completing the installation processes detailed in Installation Procedures the Operations Team performs a manual smoke test.
 Use the steps below to test each module as an end user to validate the installation, deployment, and functionality of all JLV applications and services.